definitelyewan/id3dev/readme.md

 X = full support, - = partial support, " " = no support

 TODO:
-1. fix bit_context in parser to reflect the ToByteStream version
+1. fix bit_context in parser to reflect the ToByteStream versions